DataDog/documentation/content/agent/basic_agent_usage/windows.md

 Any time you modify a Datadog integration you’ll need to restart the Datadog Agent service.
 You can do this by clicking the "Actions" button in the top left corner, then selecting "Restart", or you can restart "Datadog Agent" in your Services Management Snap-in Console (services.msc).

 To verify that your Process check is working, click on "Logs and Status", then "Agent Status".
-Scroll down to the "Checks" section and you should see "process" reporting on each process instance you have setup in your config file.
+Scroll down to the "Checks" section and you should see "process" reporting on each process instance you have setup in your configuration file.

 Again, due to the sensitivity of yaml, if you've tried the above and cannot get it to work, use the attached file to get yourself started and confirm your syntax.